-With the function key or the [Function] softkey, you reach a menu containing functions like device settings or calling up saved results.
+The function key or softkey [Function] brings you to a menu with functions such as device settings and accessing saved results.

 The functions are structured in 3 columns analog to the method selection.
 The functions in the User main group are accessible to you.
 As in the method selection, you use the cursor keys to navigate.
 First, you select the desired subgroup and then the required function in the right column.
 Press enter to open the function.